waldenblue/naosei1456/README.md

 # Architecture.

-Build under the SOLID principles and Clean Architecture values, inspired on the new official [recommended architecture](https://developer.android.com/jetpack/guide) from Google along with the most interesting concepts I’ve been acquiring throughout my career
+Build under the SOLID principles and Clean Architecture values, inspired on the new official [recommended architecture](https://developer.android.com/jetpack/guide) from Google along with the most interesting concepts I’ve been acquiring throughout my career.

+Always [YAGNI](https://es.wikipedia.org/wiki/YAGNI) principle in mind, one of the most important for me.

+### Packa